 Shooting ranges often catch lots of flack from the significant amount of noise it creates.
+Some shooting ranges will even get shut down due to noise complaints.
 Common use of suppressors makes shooting sports more enjoyable not only for the shooter, but more enjoyable for anyone close enough to hear the shots.

 Shoot more accurately

 This point is often a debated point as to how much and why, but it is commonly recognized that suppressors make people better shooters.
 They don’t technically make a firearm more accurate, but they make the shooter more accurate.
 Common discussed reasons are the extra weight, reduced recoil, reduced noise to prevent flinching, increased bullet velocity, and more.
 Looking to start a debate?
 Tell people suppressors make people shoot more accurately.